Govcraft/mti/README.md

 While this crate is feature-complete and thoroughly tested, it is currently in beta to gather wider community feedback.
 I encourage you to use it in your projects and provide feedback.
-If you encounter any issues or have suggestions, please file them on our [GitHub repository](https://github.com/GovCraft/mti/issues).
+If you encounter any issues or have suggestions, please file them on my [GitHub repository](https://github.com/GovCraft/mti/issues).

 ## Contributing